sonatype-nexus-community/iq-success-metrics2/README.md

 ### Create the csv files

-*There is a script available to help ease creation of the required CSV file(s).*
+*There is a script available to help creating the required CSV file(s).*

  * Open a command prompt and run